JiwenJ/Graduation-project/README.md

 ## <div align="center">Acknowledgement</div>

-Data credit to
+Dataset is credited to NJU.<br>
-Computation resource
+Computation resource is credited to NJU and CASIA.<br>
-tutorial
+Computer vision tutorial is credited to online resources and RDD competition.